blbadger/blbadger.github.io/autoencoder-representation.md

-## Autoencoder theory and representation

-### Introduction: theory of autoencoders

-### Recap of representation and generalization in classifiers

-### Autoencoders are capable of denoising an input without training to do so
+## Autoencoders: learning by copying

+### Introduction

+Autoencoders (self-encoders) are machine learning models that attempt to replicate the input in their output.
+This endeavor may not seem to be very useful for tasks such as generating images or learning how inputs are related to one another, but it can be

 ### Overcomplete autoencoders do not typically memorize when trained via gradient descent

+### Autoencoders are capable of denoising an input without being training to do so

 ### Representations in Unet generative models with attention